Skip to main content

 The process of de-identification involves removing direct personal identifiers.
 Anonymization is a more rigorous process intended to make re-identification impossible.
 Many apps claim they only share “de-identified” or “aggregated” data.
 This data, however, retains immense value and can often be re-identified.

-Consider the detailed data logged for a protocol, such as CJC-1295/Ipamorelin.
+Consider the detailed data logged for a peptide therapy protocol, such as CJC-1295/Ipamorelin.
 A user might log injection times, dosage, sleep latency, deep sleep duration, recovery scores, and subjective feelings of well-being.
 This multi-dimensional data stream creates a highly unique personal signature.

 Even without a name, if this “de-identified” dataset is combined with other publicly or commercially available information, such as social media posts about fitness goals or purchases of gym equipment, it can be used to pinpoint an individual with a high degree of certainty.